-MUSI 131A - Beginning Piano I
+MUSI 131A - Beginning Piano I (CSU, UC)

-Units: 2 Lecture Hours: 18 Lab Hours: 54 Outside Hours: 36 Grading Method: Letter Credit Status: Credit, degree applicable Transfer: CSU, UC Conditions of Enrollment: None
+Lecture Hours: 18 Lab Hours: 54 Units: 2 Outside Hours: 36 Grading Method: Letter Credit Status: Credit, degree applicable

 This course is designed for the beginning piano student.
 It introduces music notation and its application to playing piano music and proceeds through pieces and exercises of advancing difficulty for the elementary player.
 Concepts and techniques of musicianship and music theory are emphasized.